 Overall

 If you’re looking for a budget-friendly yet efficient and space-saving solution, the Jupiter Athena water ionizer might be what you want.
-Priced at $1,795, Jupiter Athena uses five mesh electrodes that consume up to 80 watts of power.
+Priced lower than the first three units, the Jupiter Athena uses five mesh electrodes that consume up to 80 watts of power.
 Due to the small amperage, it has a slow flow rate of 1.5–2 L/min.

-It’s a compact and well-built unit that offers a pH range of 2.5 to 11, infuses up to 9 PPM of free hydrogen, and produces water with ORP as negative as -700 mV.
+It’s a compact and well-built unit that offers a pH range of 2.5–11, infuses up to 9 ppm of free hydrogen, and produces water with ORP as negative as -700 mV.

-Jupiter is a decent unit, but you can’t expect it to filter tricky pollutants in your tap water.
+The Jupiter is a decent unit, but you can’t expect it to filter tricky pollutants in your tap water.
 It uses two filter cartridges made of activated carbon, silver-embedded carbon, fiber, tourmaline, and coral calcium, but the pore size is not smaller than 0.1 microns.
-It cleans out chlorine, chlorine by-products, and sediment but is incomparable to ultrafiltration in Vesta H2.
+It cleans out chlorine, chlorine by-products, and sediment but is incomparable to the ultrafiltration in the Tyent UCE-13

 At a price point of over $2,000, you expect some kind of electrical protection built into the system so the machine can survive power surges.
 This device consumes 400 watts and has no power regulatory technology.